 The 10x5 low speed wind tunnel

-This tunnel is fitted with a moving floor for car testing.
-It is also equipped with a high quality electro-mechanical 3-component force balance.
+This tunnel is temperature regulated and fitted with a 3-axis precision traverse.
 The following are its main characteristics:

 - 3-axis traverse mechanism